 Students will be introduced to management accounting techniques for planning, controlling and decision making.
 Standard costing and budgetary control techniques will be taught together with an in-depth study of relevant costs, cost-volume-profit analysis, transfer-pricing decisions and pricing strategies.

 Students will intern for six months with international accounting firms, financial institutions, manufacturing companies or public sector entities.
 Under the mentorship of professional practitioners, they will experience and learn from the challenges of the working environment.

-To be eligible for consideration, candidates must have the following GCE O-Level examination (or equivalent) results.
+Candidates must have the following GCE 'O' Level examination (or equivalent) results.

-You must also have sat for one subject listed in the 2nd group of relevant subjects for the ELR2B2-B Aggregate Type listed
+You must also have sat for one subject listed in the 2nd group of relevant subjects for the ELR2B2-B Aggregate Type

-here to find out more on entry requirements and admissions exercise periods for qualifications such as N(A)-Level, A-Level, ITE, IP, IB and more.
+Find out more on entry requirements and admissions exercise periods for qualifications such as N(A)-Level, A-Level, ITE, IP, IB and more.